HR-CMGT/Javascript-Machine-Learning/workshop/workshop3.md

 - [K-Nearest-Neighbour in Javascript](https://github.com/NathanEpstein/KNear)
 - [Webcam detector using 'K-Nearest-Neighbour'](https://github.com/KokoDoko/webcam-detectotron)

-Building a single neuron is a great way to understand what really happens inside those neural networks:
+Building a single neuron in pure javascript, (without using any ML framework) is a great way to understand how a neural net works:

 - [Creating a single neuron in Javascript](https://youtu.be/o98qlvrcqiU)

-When you go through the [BrainJS documentation](https://github.com/BrainJS/brain.js/blob/master/README.md) you'll find lots of fun examples to try out!

-- Combine [browser speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) with this [text-recognising example](https://github.com/bradtraversy/brainjs_examples), to create a talking machine!
-- This [code](https://gist.github.com/mac2000/fc54e6d6bdcbfde28b03dc2a43611270) shows how to [recognise a hand-drawn sketch](https://output.jsbin.com/mofaduk) using BrainJS
-- You could use [Johnny Five](http://johnny-five.io) to read Arduino sensor data into a BrainJS application.

 # Next steps

 A great next step would be to look at the [ML5 library](https://ml5js.org), which contains many examples for different types of machine learning.
 Perhaps you can start [teaching the computer how to draw](https://www.youtube.com/watch?v=pdaNttb7Mr8)!

 The [reading list](../README.md) contains tons of links to documentation, libraries and tutorials.

+*Sidenote: feature detection*

+Our workshop network learns to recognise pixel colors.
+It won't recognise shapes such as eyes or faces.
+For more advanced image recognition you have to look at [Feature detection with BrainJS](https://scrimba.com/c/c36zkcb) or [ML5](https://ml5js.org/docs/custom-classifier), or you can take a look at [TrackingJS](https://trackingjs.com)